Dante-eraa/Text2Image/README.md

 # Text-to-Image Generator using Stability AI & React

-This project is a **React & Node.js-based text-to-image generator** that uses the **Stability AI API** (Stable Diffusion) to generate images from user-provided text prompts.
+This project is a **React & Node.
+Js-based text-to-image generator** that uses the **Stability AI API** (Stable Diffusion) to generate images from user-provided text prompts.

 ## ✨ Features
 - ✅ **Text-to-Image Generation** – Convert text prompts into AI-generated images